QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

     Number <: Any

-In particular, the type tree is organized with ``Any`` at the top and the concrete types at the bottom
+In particular, the type tree is organized with ``Any`` at the top and the concrete types at the bottom.

-We never actually see *instances* of abstract types (i.e., ``typeof(x)`` never returns an abstract type)
+We never actually see *instances* of abstract types (i.e., ``typeof(x)`` never returns an abstract type).

-The point of abstract types is to categorize the concrete types, as well as other abstract types that sit below them in the hierarchy
+The point of abstract types is to categorize the concrete types, as well as other abstract types that sit below them in the hierarchy.

-There are some further functions to help you explore the type hierarchy, such as ``show_supertypes`` which walks up the tree of types to ``Any`` for a given type
+There are some further functions to help you explore the type hierarchy, such as ``show_supertypes`` which walks up the tree of types to ``Any`` for a given type.

 .. code-block:: julia